How to Become a Pathologist

 If you’re interested in both types of pathology, you can alternatively complete a residency that combines these fields.
 This type of residency takes at least four years to complete.

-Step Six: Pass the ABP Exams
+Step Seven: Pass the ABP Exams

 The final exams you’ll have to pass are administered by the American Board of Pathology (ABP).